nikitavoloboev/data/focusing/themes.md

 ## Minimize & refine tools

 I want to deeply focus on building and extending tools to solve well defined problems I have.
 I want to further automate and optimize any frictions I feel in life & work to free up time and energy to do creative problem solving.
+Want to run less software & use less general tools.
+Want to deeply know the tools I use and software I run.

 I want to minimize incoming stream of information that I can't act on.
 I want to surround myself with a community of people that inspire me to create more.
 The tools I use & spaces I work in should reflect these goals.